datanav/docs/concepts.rst

 Sesam Client
 ------------

-The *Sesam client* is a command line tool for interacting with Sesam service instances.
-It provides a simpler way to interact with the API.
+The *Sesam client* is a command line tool for interacting with a Sesam service instance, providing a simpler way to interact with the API.
 The client requires python3 to work and can be installed using Pip.

 So what is it used for?
-It is manily a command line tool for testing and deploying a Sesam configuration to and from a Git repository.
+When working with a Sesam project, the Sesam client is an invaluable tool for testing purposes, as well as for making the configuration available for interactions with a source control system, such as a Git repository.
+Note that the Sesam client itself does not contain any functionality to talk with a Git repository for instance.

 When applying a new solution to a project, there is a need to perform tests on the results of your solution.
 If applying the solution without testing the impact of new or modified integrations, we risk affecting the data quality of other integrations connected to the pipe/pipes in question.